Automattic/wp-calypso/apps/full-site-editing/README.md

 # Full Site Editing

-This app contains both the `full-site-editing-plugin` and the required `blank-theme`.
+This app contains:

+* `full-site-editing-plugin` - this is a master Plugin containing:
+  - `posts-list-block` Plugin
+  - `starter-page-templates` Plugin
+* the `blank-theme` required for the `full-site-editing` plugin

 ## File Architecture